Long COVID or Post-COVID Conditions

 man and son walking together

-Having a post-COVID condition or supporting someone with a post-COVID condition can be challenging.
+Having a post-COVID condition can be challenging.
 It can be difficult to care for yourself or loved ones, especially when there are few or no immediate answers or solutions.

 man and son walking together